 The unit excludes management, supervisory, classified, police officer, and confidential employees, and all classes, groups, and individuals not expressly included, such as Training Institute instructors.

+The District and Federation agree that the composition of the bargaining unit will not change during the term of this Agreement, either through inclusions or exclusions, without the mutual agreement of both parties.

 Should the District establish a new Full-Time or Part-Time position or reclassify an existing position, the District will meet and negotiate whether the position is a bargaining unit position, such as but not limited to faculty coordinator, licensed clinical therapist, and learning disability specialist.
 If the District and Federation cannot agree, the matter will be referred to the Public Employment Relations Board.